 - I gave a presentation called, “Fundraising Predictions: 2014 and Beyond” for the Texas Library Association (June 9).

 - I enjoyed giving a presentation during the AFP DFW Philanthropy in Action Conference at the Irving Convention Center, “Digital ‘Do It Yourself’ for Major Gift Professionals” (June).
-Thanks to my audience, I was pleased to have had a packed room.
+I was pleased to have had a packed room.

 - I was part of a team of teachers involved in the CFRE Review Course in Austin June 9-10.
 My session focused on donor and prospective donor research and discussed best practices.
 I also helped teach the capital campaign module for the CFRE Review Course in summer, 2008.

 - Bloomerang Google+ Hangout (video) with Steven Shattuck, “Tips for Working At or With a Start-up Nonprofit” (March).
 Among other things, good advice for all those Boomers wanting to launch new nonprofits!

 - Bloomerang, “The Ultimate Guide to Nonprofit Grant Writing and Research” (February).
 The title is not mine, but I am honored they chose it for this piece.

 - Bloomerang, “6 Expert Fundraising Predictions for 2014” (January).